-The HPC visited the programme at the education provider as the Hearing aid dispenser profession came onto the register in April 2010 and a decision was made by the Education and Training Committee to visit all existing programmes from this profession.
+The HPC visited the programme at the education provider as it was a new programme which was seeking HPC approval for the first time.
 This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.

 This visit was an HPC only visit.
 The education provider and validating body did not validate or review the programmes at the visit and the professional body did not consider their accreditation of the programmes.
 The education provider supplied an independent chair and secretary for the visit.
-The visit also considered the following programmes - BSc (Hons) Healthcare Science (Audiology), full time and MSc Audiology (with clinical competency certificate - CCC) (formerly known as MSc Audiology (with clinical competency certificate or certificate of audiological competence), full time.
+The visit also considered the following programmes - BSc (Hons) Audiology, full time and MSc Audiology (with clinical competency certificate - CCC) (formerly known as MSc Audiology (with clinical competency certificate or certificate of audiological competence), full time.
 Separate reports exist for these programmes.